This story was published in partnership with the Marshall Project.

 The road to Hewett’s nine-year sentence began in July 2010, when 17-year-old Laura Fortenberry was killed by a drunk driver with a history of DWI convictions.

 The girl’s mother began campaigning for “Laura’s Law,” which called for mandatory prison sentences of 12 to 36 months for certain repeat offenders.

 The bill had no opposition in the Republican-controlled legislature; the Democratic governor invited Laura’s mother to the bill-signing.
 The same year saw the passage of the state Justice Reinvestment Act, which, among other changes, reduced the prison population by sending most misdemeanor offenders to county jails, where they would serve a maximum of 300 days.
 In a later session, lawmakers amended the law to send everyone convicted of a misdemeanor to jail—which includes people sentenced under Laura’s Law.

-Gregg Stahl, director of government relations at the North Carolina Sheriffs Association, realized that these drunk drivers would be the longest serving jail inmates in modern history.
+Gregg Stahl, the director of government relations at the North Carolina Sheriffs Association, realized that these drunk drivers would be the longest serving jail inmates in modern history.
 Given their high risk of recidivism, they would need treatment.